-Unit has to be supplied by a power supply specified as a Limited Power Source (LPS) according to Annex Q of IEC 62368-1.
-If the power supply/cable provided with device is not used, always use the cables with minimum wire size (nominal cross section) 0.5 square mm for power supply.
+The unit must be supplied by a power supply specified as a Limited Power Source (LPS) according to Annex Q of IEC 62368-1.
+If the power supply or cable provided with the device is not used, always use cables with a minimum wire size (nominal cross-section) of 0.5 square mm for the power supply connection.

-The power supply for the router must be between +10 V to +60 V DC supply.
-Protection against reversed polarity without signaling is built into the router.
+For the power supply parameters, see chapter 4.1 Basic parameters.
+Protection against reversed polarity, without signaling, is built into the router.

 Note: The protection against reversed polarity is lost if the negative pole is grounded!